Hepatitis C Basic Information

 Older adults are more likely to have HCV than are younger adults.
 Seventy-five percent of people with chronic HCV are “baby boomers,” born between 1945 and 1965.

 In 2014, an estimated 30,500 new HCV infections occurred in the United States.
 Between 2010 and 2017, the CDC reported that acute HCV infections quadrupled after several years of relatively stable rates of new infections.
 The CDC has determined that this increase is linked to the ongoing opioid abuse epidemic in the United States.
 High rates of new infections were predominantly among White adolescents and young adults with histories of injection drug use and previous use of prescription opioids such as oxycodone, mostly in nonurban areas.

 HCV infection is common among people living with HIV.
 About one out of five people living with HIV also have HCV.
 About three out of five people living with HIV who report a history of injection drug use are co-infected with HCV.
 All people who are diagnosed with HIV are recommended to be tested for HCV.
 People living with HIV are at greater risk for complications and death from HCV.
-Hepatitis C is the leading non-HIV-related cause of death among people living with HIV, Fortunately, direct acting agents that are used to treat HCV work equally well in people with and without HIV infection.
+Hepatitis C is the leading non-HIV-related cause of death among people living with HIV, Fortunately, direct acting antivirals that are used to treat HCV work equally well in people with and without HIV infection.
 For more information about HIV and HCV coinfection, visit the HIV.gov’s pages about hepatitis C and HIV coinfection.

 Because HCV is primarily spread through contact with infected blood, people who inject drugs are at increased risk for HCV infection.
 Much less often, HCV transmission occurs through sexual contact with an HCV-infected partner, especially among persons with multiple sex partners and men who have sex with men.
 HCV transmission can also occur through accidental needle sticks, breaches in infection control practices in health care facilities, and from mother to child at the time of birth.
 Currently in the United States, healthcare related transmission of HCV is rare.

 There is no vaccine to prevent hepatitis C. The best way to prevent HCV is to avoid contact with contaminated blood.